Skip to main content

 4 rows in set (0.04 sec)

-When the auto-increment column is a non-key column and users haven't specified the value for the auto-increment column, the value will be filled from existing data rows in the table.
-If users specify the auto-increment column, null values in the imported data for that column will be replaced by generated values, while non-null values will remain unchanged, and then these data will be loaded with the semantics of partial updates.
+When the auto-increment column is a non-key column and no value is provided, its value will be derived from existing rows in the table.
+If a value is specified for the auto-increment column, null values in the written data will be replaced with generated values, while non-null values will remain unchanged.
+These records will then be processed according to the semantics of partial updates.

 mysql> CREATE TABLE `demo`.`tbl3` (